orsenthil/senthil.learntosolveit.com-deploy/posts/2008/01/30/remembering-mahatma-2.md

 Quote of the day:

-"Whatever we do might be insignificant, but it is very important that we do it" - [Gandhi](http://en.wikipedia.org/wiki/Mahatma_Gandhi)
+"Whatever we do might be insignificant, but it is very important that we do it" - {{% wikipedia article="Mahatma_Gandhi" text="Gandhi" %}}